Recommended tech & dev stack

 Dell XPS 15 (9520)

 My laptop gets used a lot, travels, entertains, and takes a bit of a bruising.
-It needs to be robust, lightweight, powerful, and fast, and to have great battery life.
+It needs to be robust, lightweight, powerful, and fast, and have great battery life.

-I’m on my fourth XPS (previously having variations of both the 15
+I’m on my fourth XPS (previously having variations of both the 15 and 13 edition), and I’ve never been happier.

 Also, check out dbrand.com for awesome vinyl customisation.
 Mine’s purple, and it looks incredible.